StackShareStackShare

 In summary, New Relic is a comprehensive APM tool that provides detailed performance monitoring for applications and infrastructure, while Papertrail is a log management tool that focuses on centralizing and analyzing log data.
 New Relic has a wider scope and feature set, with more emphasis on application performance, while Papertrail is specifically tailored for log management.
 The deployment models, cost structure, and integration ecosystems also differ between the two.

-Advice on New Relic and Papertrail
+Advice on Papertrail, New Relic

 We are looking for a centralised monitoring solution for our application deployed on Amazon EKS.
 We would like to monitor using metrics from Kubernetes, AWS services (NeptuneDB, AWS Elastic Load Balancing (ELB), Amazon EBS, Amazon S3, etc) and application microservice's custom metrics.